OpenNingia/vscode-clearcase/README.md

     * Update snapshot
     * Item Properties
     * Annotate
+    * Set current Activity

 ### GUI

-   * Auto show checkout dialog on save if file isn't checked out.
+   * Automatically checkout on save if file isn't checked out.
    * Show version of current file in the status bar.
 This can be disabled via the user setting

      ```TypeScript